alexacarlson/DeepDesign2019/paperspace_tutorials/Paperspace_usingExpBuilder.md

 ![Select command](tutorial_images/paperspace_expbuildersubmit.png)

 ## Running the other image/mesh editing code in DeepDesign using the Gradient Experiment Builder
 You can use the above steps to run any of the other code in the DeepDesign repository!
-Below we list the container image, workspace, and command needed to run each option.
+Below we list the docker container image, workspace, and command needed to run each option.
 It is important to note that all of the below commands require an output filename as an input.
 You can save to either `/storage` or to `/artifacts` (which is the default output location for any job/experiment).

 ### Evaluating 2D google deep dream
 This is Google's implementation of deep dream that is used for their web UI.
 This code allows you to augment an input image with the learned features of each neuron in the final layer of a classification neural network.
+Thus, for a single input image, this code generates 143 output images, each using the learned features from a different neuron.
 When using a pertained network, you first need to upload the `inception5_weights.zip` file folder to `/storage` using the notebook tool in the web GUI, and unzip it.
-What is nice about using this code in leu of the google web UI is that this code takes in an image of any resolution, and loops through each node int the final layer of the provided classification network, so you can view the dreamed features for 143 different neurons!
+What is nice about using this code in leu of the google web UI is that this code takes in an image of any resolution, and loops through each node in the final layer of the provided classification network, so you can view the dreamed features for 143 different neurons!

 2D deep dream Docker container image: